tomhers/TEPPP/README.md

 The output appears in the main directory with name COMMANDout.txt For a system of N chains:
-The wr output, respectively the jones output, is the writhe (resp. jones polynomial) of each chain in the system, from chain 1 to chain N.
+The wr output, respectively the jones and periodic writhe output, is the writhe (resp. jones polynomial, periodic writhe) of each chain in the system, from chain 1 to chain N.
 The last line of the jones output is the average jones polynomial for the entire system.
 The lk output (resp. the periodic linking number output) is the linking number (resp. periodic linking number) of each pair of chains in the system, printed for i=1 to N-1 and j=i+1 to N.